Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt4-retaliation.md

 “...Looks like our old friend Foo Fighter,” the lead analyst decided after a second, and Knight relaxed. *‘Foo Fighter’* was the nickname they’d given to a speedy ship that had buzzed them a couple of dozen times, always careful to avoid being trapped.
 It was *probably* a Firefang deep-space scout, and it certainly *moved* like a scout, easily outmaneuvering everything Knight had through sheer straight-line speed.
 They’d clocked it pulling a quarter of a megalight when it had fled from a couple of Firebirds sent to intercept it.

-If it came close enough it’d be blinded, pinned down and smashed in seconds, but so far the pilot---or whatever passed for the pilot---was being too cagey for that.
+If it came close enough it’d be blinded, pinned down and smashed in seconds, but so far the pilot - or whatever passed for the pilot - was being too cagey for that.
 And he was getting an annoyingly good look at the fleet every time he visited, too.

 With a sigh, Knight ordered a couple of Firebirds to chase it off.
 The second their warp drives spun up, the scout turned and rabbited back out into the Gao system’s outer reaches.